examplia/balance/README.md

 ## Need Help?

-If you have questions about contributing or need clarification on the format, feel free to open an issue or contact the maintainers.
+If you have questions about contributing or need clarification on the format, feel free to open an issue or contact @snazzygold (idea guy) or @oxxywozz (the "website guy").